aevsria/aevsria/README.md

 ꒰ sorry if i randomly leave w/out saying anything </3 . it was probably either urgent or i went to one of my friends

-꒰ PLEASE dnc my skins or take inspo w/out asking , making skins on pony town is hard
+꒰ PLEASE dnc my skins or take inspo w/out asking

 ꒰ ⌢⌢ multifandom !!